datares/team-aqua/README.md

 The goal of this project is to identify any trends in consumer buying habits from over 2 million rows of products data.

 ## Data
 We used a dataset from Kaggle that was collected using web scraping.
-It contains product information for over 2,000,000 products sold on Amazon that are classified as Best Seller.
+It contains product information for over 2,000,000 products sold on Amazon that had been labelled as Best Seller.

 Link to datatset: https://www.kaggle.com/waqarahmad101/amazon-best-seller-product-data